gmcln-rct/seaorgan/README.md

 **Day 3: Dataset Connection**

- Allow user to the change the settings of the simulation and be able to restart with their settings in place Show count of non-infected and infected particles, along with the total time it took to infect all particles Show live graph of rate of infection
+* Reseach and understand the datasets available related to tides and currents
+* Choose the dataset that allows the greatest flexiblity vis-a-vis the Web Audio API
+* Establish the best means of importing the database to the App for us ein audio synthesis.

-**Day 4: Translating Data to Audio & UI**
+**Day 4: TranslateData to Audio & UI**

-* Add links to GitHub, LinkedIn, and Portfolio Site
+* Format current data in format needed for Web Audio API

+* Attenuate data, as needed, to suit specific audio needs of Web Audio API / Tone.js

 * Begin honing user interface presentation

 **Day 5: Complete User Interface**

+* Update styling

 * Add links to GitHub, LinkedIn, and Portfolio Site

-* Update styling

 * Any user experience changes (for example, changing the settings to a modal or adding an about section)